LOWER MISSISSIPPI RIVER

 - Increase opportunities for outdoor recreation.

 - Expand habitat for bears, migratory birds, white-tailed deer and other wildlife.

 Began in May 2012.
-Conservation easements on approximately 27,000 acres have been secured to date or are pending closure.
+Conservation easements on more than 30,000 acres have been secured to date or are pending closure.

 - Mississippi River Trust

 - Lower Mississippi River Conservation Committee